-The Trust then sells the property.
-There are generally minimal Capital Gains Taxes due from the Trust on the sale since the Trust often purchases the property for a price and value similar to what it may get sold to a third party Buyer.
+- The trust sells the property.
+There are generally minimal capital gains taxes due from the trust on the sale since the trust often purchases the property for a price and value similar to what it may get sold to a third-party Buyer.

 The Seller/Taxpayer is not taxed on the sale since he has not yet received any cash for the sale.
 Often Seller/Taxpayers will choose deferral because they have other income and don’t need the payments right away.
 Of course, the payments may begin immediately.